trier257/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for DS Toolkit course
+Repository for DS Toolkit course.

+This is a test update modification.